hpfeeds/hpfeeds/docs/broker.rst

   $ pip install databases[sqlite]

-Using SQLite with this auth mechanism requires JSON support that can be found in SQLite version > 3.3 and Python3 Previsous versions of SQLite may be supported with the JSON1 SQLite extension.
+Using SQLite with this auth mechanism requires JSON support that can be found in SQLite version > 3.3 and Python3 Previous versions of SQLite may be supported with the JSON1 SQLite extension.

 Any authentication can be included within the connection string For example: